dave1010/clipea/README.md

 ### 🧙 Advanced usage and tips

+#### GPT-4 mode

-GPT-4 mode: just start the query with a "4".
+Just start the query with a "4".
 Remember that OpenAI charge lots more for GPT-4.
 Generally the standard GPT-3.5 is fine for commandline stuff.

     ??
 4 create a text file explaining quantum mechanics in a haiku in the style of a pirate

+#### Getting data from stdin

 You can also send in data via stdin.
 Clipea limits you to 8192 bytes, so the LLM isn't overwhelmed.

     ls -F | ?? explain this project setup

-Generally it's best to give Clipea a filename to create a commnand for, rather than the actual file contents.
+Most of the time it's best to give Clipea a filename to create a command for, rather than the actual file contents.

-    ?? count how many packages are in package.json
+    cat package.json | ?? how many packages here     # GPT isn't great at counting ?? count how many packages are in package.json   # GPT is good at suggesting commands

+#### Environment

 Clipea gets given some environment limited information like your OS, shell and path.
 This allows it to give better responses.